The Flask class is defined in the app.py module. The class has a

 sentence of the class documentation states that “the request context contains all

 request relevant information”.
-Let’s look at the instance variables defined in
+Let’s look at the instance variables initialized

 The class defines a property